 Studio Art lessons are art activities with complete instructions.
 You will need to obtain your own art supplies such as pens, pencils, crayons, markers, drawing paper, colored paper, washable acrylic paints, polymer clay, and Play-Doh.
 Second and third graders learn to draw with The New Augsburg's Drawing First Year Book and Second Year Book respectively.

 Science for first grade uses Peter and Polly in Autumn by Rose Lucia, part of an older series that teaches about nature through stories of two young children who live on a farm in the early 1900s.
 UTH has created extensive lessons for the readings from this book.
 Lessons include narration by your child, summaries of key ideas, leading questions for parents to use, and additional activities to support learning such as experiments, nature sketching, and observations.
 Second- through fifth-grade science courses present nature studies using older fiction and non-fiction books.
 Students will take nature walks and create a field journal.

-Geography for first grade begins with study of a child's home and neighborhood then moves out to the broader world covering topics such as types of streets, libraries, museums, railroads, original inhabitants, slavery, manufacturing, transporting products, plants, hills, and plains.
+Geography for first grade begins with the study of a child's home and neighborhood then moves out to the broader world covering topics such as types of streets, libraries, museums, railroads, original inhabitants, slavery, manufacturing, transporting products, plants, hills, and plains.
 Children should create their own notebooks as they will be observing, drawing, and maybe writing about what they see and experience in many of the lessons.
 Second graders learn broad geography concepts such as geographical features, cardinal directions, and map reading.
 Third grade incorporates some earth and space science into geography as students learn about topics such as the water cycle, weather, compasses, seasons, and plant life.